Good Hotel Guide Review

 14 Pirn Road

-snug bar, drawing room, breakfast room, café/bistro, in-room TV (Freeview), ½-acre mature garden, storage for bicycles and fishing gear, parking.
+snug bar, drawing/meetings room, breakfast room, café/bistro, in-room TV (Freeview), ½-acre garden, bicycles/fishing gear storage, limited onsite parking.

-local radio in café during the day, ‘a CD at night if people want it’.
+local radio in café, ‘a CD at night if desired’.

-allowed in 1 bedroom, drawing room, café and bar, not in breakfast room.
+allowed in 1 bedroom (£5 a night), drawing room, café, bar, not in breakfast room.

 B&B doubles from £99, singles from £65.
 2-course fixed-price dinner £25–£30.
 1-night bookings refused weekends in peak season.